Swizec/nightowls/manuscript/dothey.md

 ### Types of programmers

-You can put programmers into roughly two groups - those who are freelancers and those who are employed at an organisation.
+You can divide programmers into roughly two groups - freelancers, founders, indies who set their own schedules, and those whose schedule is dictated by the organization they're in.

-A grey area exists with programmers who run their own larger businesses, but they seem to mostly follow the pattern of staffers because they've got staffers of their own to manage.

-The two groups of programmers exhibit different work patterns.
-Those who are employed are more likely to work during the day because their schedule demands it.
-Either they have to be available on skype during office hours, if they work from home, or their physical presence is required in the office.
+Those running a larger business fall into a grey area of sorts, because even though their schedule is their own to pick, they must still conform to the organization lest they hinder their employees' work.
+A common pattern here is apparently to work on management during the day and code during the night.

+Different work patterns show up in each group.

+Staffers are more likely to work during the day, mostly brought on by the needs of collaboration with others.
+Even working from home, they have to be available for Skype calls and must be relatively prompt in answering email and comments on various issue trackers.
+Despite living in the 21st century, physical presence at a common place of work is often still required.

-This is mostly due to collaboration with their colleagues.
-It's difficult to collaborate when somebody only answers their emails at 3am on a full moon and somebody else is stuck on a bug at 10am on a Wednesday.
+After all, it's very difficult to collaborate when somebody is stuck on a bug at 11am and their colleague only answers email at 3am twice in a blue moon.

-On the other hand you have freelancers and people generally working without an external schedule.

-They seem more likely to work in the evenings and at night, but strangely often this is not due to preference about when they feel more productive, but because of guilt.
-For one reason or another they can't seem to get "enough" done, for varying definitions of enough, during the day so they are left having to work at night.

-Interestingly enough, freelancers also tend to work on much tighter self-imposed deadlines and then have to chase deadlines at the last minute when they sudenly can't meet their expectations or something goes wrong and throws off their schedule.
+On the other hand, freelancers mostly dictate their own schedule.
+For many this is the reason they became freelancers in the first place.

+It seems more likely for freelancers to work evenings and nights.
+Often this isn't out of a preference for when they feel most productive, but out of guilt over how much they got done during the day.
+Perhaps there's just an over-representation of workaholics in this population, but talk to any freelancer for long enough and they will likely complain about how little they get done.

+They get just as much done during the day as their employed counterparts, but they personally _feel_ all the time wasted on overhead.
+Mostly because they can't (or won't) charge for it.

+Because much of their income is directly correlated with how much work they can get done, freelancers tend to push themselves into situations where the deadline or budget is just a smidge too tight.
+As soon as something goes wrong - and it always does - they are forced to chase deadlines, which usually involves a lot of late nights.

 ### Age of programmers

-Research into circadian rhythms [citation needed] has shown that people's sleep pereferences change as they age.
-We start off as morning larks who want to wake up at 6am or earlier and become drowsy fairly early in the evening.
+Sleep researchers have discovered a link between circadian  rhythms - our body's internal clock - and age.
+In a BBC documentary [The Secret Life of Your Body Clock](http://www.youtube.com/watch?v=uL97Ms6JUfQ) they performed an experiment on teenagers that showed their brain activity is much better in the afternoon than it is in the morning.
+Yet society forces most of their learning to happen in the morning.

+As it turns out, everybody starts life as a morning lark.
+Any number of parental anecdotes can prove that people habitually get woken up at 6am by their toddlers.
-But as we grow older our cycle shifts and hits the nocturnal peak around 21 years of age where we prefer to wake up at 10am or thereabouts and go to bed much laster than midnight.

-Unsurprisingly, teenagers and college students are known for sleeping in every day and avoiding any mental activity before noon.
+But as we age, our cycle starts shifting more and more towards the night, hitting its nocturnal peak around the age of 21.
+It is therefore not surprising at all that teenagers and college students are known for "being lazy bums who sleep in all day".

-After that our cycle starts shifting back into its "natural" state and by the time we reach our 65th birthday we are once more complete morning larks with our preferred wake up time around 6am.
+At 21 our cycle starts shifting back into its "natural" state.
+By the time we reach our 65th birthday we once more find the same affinity to early mornings as toddlers.
+Our preferred wake up time is once more around 6am.

 When was the last time your grandfather didn't wake up with the sun?

 ### Lifestyle of programmers

-More importantly, age is a good indicator of the relative lifestyles of programmers.
+Even more important than circadian rhythms, age is a good indicator of the relative lifestyles of programmers.

 Few people have a family of their own at 22, while many or even most do when they are 40.
-This has a big effect on when people tend to do their coding because it means juggling different things around.
+This has a big effect on when people can code because it means juggling different priorities and things that get in the way of solving hard problems.

-A lot of younger programmers work predominantly at night because they simply don't have the time to work during the day - there's classes to attend, schoolwork to finish, if they're very young simply doing the chores their parents give them is more important than any coding they might have going on.
+A lot of younger programmers work predominantly at night because they simply can't work during the day - there's classes to attend, schoolwork to finish, if they're very young simply doing the chores their parents give them is more important than any coding they might have going on.
+It's more of a hobby after all.

 So most of the coding happens at night - lovingly supported by their young person circadian rhythms.

 Older programmers usually have a day job and are generally expected to put their programming on a higher priority.
-Since programming is suddenly the most important thing in their lives (after family and such), they tend to devote more time to this activity.
+Since programming is suddenly the most important thing in their lives (usually after family and similar considerations), they devote more time to it.

-Coincidentally, there are many more day-time hours than there are night-time hours in most of the world.
-Plus there's a bunch of common wisdom going around that one is supposed to get work done during the day.

-Especially if coding is your "day job", you might be expected to do it during the day.
+Not only does a lot of folk wisdom talk about getting work done during the day, days being longer than nights gives a great statistical advantage to work happening during the day.

+After all, it's called a "day job" for a reason.

 ### Pet projects

 Which brings us to pet projects.

 Programming is the sort of job you can only do if you really love it.
-It really is kind of addicting and most people I know simply can't let it go even outside their work hours.
+It really is kind of addicting and most people I know can't let it go even outside their work hours.

 Yes, there are many programmers who love programming as a day job and want to have other hobbies they can do in their off time and don't even want to look at code.